NASA finally gives Boeing Starliner capsule a return date. But it will fly home without its crew - KESQ

 In a statement on August 24, Boeing said that it “continues to focus, first and foremost, on the safety of the crew and spacecraft.
 We are executing the mission as determined by NASA, and we are preparing the spacecraft for a safe and successful uncrewed return.”

-Williams and Wilmore will now fly home aboard a SpaceX Crew Dragon capsule no earlier than February.
-The Crew Dragon spacecraft has been certified to fly astronaut missions for about four years and has made about a dozen crewed trips to orbit.
+Williams and Wilmore will now fly home aboard a SpaceX Crew Dragon capsule — on a mission called Crew-9 — no earlier than February.
+The Crew Dragon spacecraft has been certified to fly astronaut missions for about four years and has made around a dozen crewed trips to orbit.

+To fit Williams and Wilmore on board the Crew-9 mission, NASA had to boot two astronauts who had already trained for the position off the flight.
+The space agency announced Friday that those two astronauts would be spaceflight veteran Stephanie Wilson and Zena Cardman, who was set to make her first trip to space and was expected to serve as commander of the Crew-9 mission.

+Aleksandr Gorbunov, a Russian cosmonaut who got his seat via a ridesharing agreement between NASA and Russia’s space agency, Roscosmos, will remain on the flight.
+Cardman will also hand over commander duties to Nick Hague, who was previously named as the pilot for Crew-9.

 The-CNN-Wire